ZYJLiu/solana-fork/docs/src/developing/gaming/game-sdks.md

 ### Next.js/React + Anchor

-One of the easiest way to build on Solana is using the Web3js Javascript framework in combination with the Solana Anchor framworks.
+One of the easiest way to build on Solana is using the Web3js Javascript framework in combination with the Solana Anchor frameworks.
 For more complex games I would recommend using a GameEngine like Unity or Unreal though.
 The fastest way to set it up is:
 ```js
 npx create-solana-dapp your-app